janellesh08/eVenture-Activities-App/README.md

 * Like Option for Activities you enjoy
 * Add an image to your journal entry
 * Make Journal entries Public/Private
-* Share and view other journal entries
+* Share and view other users' journal entries

 ## Built with: